 Every ten years, supervisorial districts must be redrawn so that each district is substantially equal in population.
 This process, called redistricting, is important in ensuring that each Board of Supervisors member represents about the same number of constituents.
 In the County of Los Angeles, the CRC is responsible for drawing these supervisorial districts.
-Redistricting is done using U.S. Census data, which is usually released around March 31, 2021, but is expected to be delayed until June or July 2021 due to the COVID-19 pandemic.
+Redistricting is done using U.S. Census data, which is usually released around March 31, 2021, but was not released until August 2021 due to the COVID-19 pandemic.
 For the County of Los Angeles, the redistricting process must be completed by December 15, 2021.

 Redistricting determines which neighborhoods and communities are grouped together into a supervisorial district for purposes of electing a Board of Supervisor member.
 Our independent redistricting commission, made up of members of the public, are responsible for redrawing the next district map for our supervisorial districts.
 You have an opportunity to share how you think district boundaries should be drawn to best represent your community.

 District lines will be adopted using the following criteria in order of priority:

 - Each district shall be reasonably equal in total resident population to the other districts, except where deviation is required to comply with the Federal Voting Rights Act of 1965 or allowable by law.

 - Districts shall comply with the Federal Voting Rights Act of 1965.

 - The geographic integrity of city, local neighborhood, or community of interest shall be respected in a manner that minimizes its division.

 - To the extent practicable, and where it does not conflict with numbers 1-4 above, districts shall be drawn to encourage geographic compactness.